 - Public IP address name: VNet1GWpip

-In Search resources, services, and docs (G+/) type virtual network gateway.
+In Search resources, services, and docs (G+/), enter virtual network gateway.
 Locate Virtual network gateway in the Marketplace search results and select it to open the Create virtual network gateway page.

 On the Basics tab, fill in the values for Project details and Instance details.

-- Name: Name your gateway.
-Naming your gateway not the same as naming a gateway subnet.
+Name: Name your gateway.
+Naming your gateway isn't the same as naming a gateway subnet.
 It's the name of the gateway object you're creating.

-- Generation: Select the generation you want to use.
+Generation: Select the generation you want to use.
+We recommend using a Generation2 SKU.
 For more information, see Gateway SKUs.

-- Virtual network: From the dropdown, select the virtual network to which you want to add this gateway.
-If you can't see the VNet for which you want to create a gateway, make sure you selected the correct subscription and region in the previous settings.
+Virtual network: From the dropdown list, select the virtual network to which you want to add this gateway.
+If you can't see the virtual network for which you want to create a gateway, make sure you selected the correct subscription and region in the previous settings.

 - Public IP address: Leave Create new selected.

-- Public IP address SKU: This field is controlled by the Public IP Address Type value.
+- Public IP address SKU: Setting is autoselected.

-- Enable active-active mode: Only select Enable active-active mode if you're creating an active-active gateway configuration.
-Otherwise, leave this setting Disabled.
+- Enable active-active mode: Select Disabled.
+Only enable this setting if you're creating an active-active gateway configuration.

-- Leave Configure BGP as Disabled, unless your configuration specifically requires this setting.
+- Configure BGP: Select Disabled, unless your configuration specifically requires this setting.
 If you do require this setting, the default ASN is 65515, although this value can be changed.